-These are a collection of monochrome portraits accumulated over the past few years, shot in different parts of the world whenever the opportunity presents itself.
-Some are by chance, others are of friends and family, all of them were once strangers to me, hence the title.
+These are a collection of portraits accumulated over the past few years, shot in different parts of the world whenever the opportunity presents itself.
+Some are by chance, others are of friends and family, and all of them were once strangers to me, hence the title.
 This is one of a series of photos that will be posted over the lifetime of this blog.

 I shoot these portraits in color first prior to running them through Nik’s Silver Efex (now owned by DXO) for monochrome conversion.
 After monochrome conversion, the flaws of the portrait are much more accentuated, same as their facial expression as well as lighting.
 My early apologies to my friends who are part of this blog post.
-It was never my intention for each portrait to be technically perfect, I just wanted to capture them in their “own moment”, it may not be decisive, but their most natural.
+It was never my intention for each portrait to be technically perfect, I just wanted to capture them in their “own moment”, it may not be decisive, but they are most natural.

 Below are the first of a series of portraits, each with a super short story of the person in front of my lens:

 1, This is Vince Flores, PR and Influencer Head of Zalora.
 We partnered with him when we launched the Huawei Watch in the Philippines back in 2015.
 Vince’s vision, taste and professional execution of the campaign paralleled no one I know in the fashion industry.
 Vince was undoubtedly a master of his craft, and it was a privilege to be working with him.
-Here I briefly catch him sneaking a quick social media break seconds before the insanity of launch started.
-After which, he started running around making sure everything was perfect and we were ready to start.
-His all black outfit makes for a beautiful monochrome shot since he was sitting on white monobloc chairs and removed the distractions brought by the outfits for the models.
+Here I briefly catch him sneaking a quick social media break seconds before the insanity of the launch started.
+After which, he started running around, making sure everything was perfect and we were ready to start.
+His all-black outfit makes for a beautiful monochrome shot since he was sitting on white monobloc chairs and removed the distractions brought by the outfits for the models.

 2, Rockwell Powerplant Mall’s piano man, seen every Sunday playing in the food court.
 He wasn’t so happy that I took his photo but eventually smiled after I showed it to him.
 He’s been trending recently showcasing his talent in Glorietta instead of Rockwell.
 For what it’s worth, he’s an excellent pianist.